Politics of Nigeria: Nigerian statutes as sources of Nigerian law

-Post-independence legislation 1960-1966
+Post-independence legislation 1960–1966

 The grant of independence to Nigeria was a milestone in the political history of the country.
 This period witnessed the consolidation of political gains made during the colonial era.
-Politicians genuinely focused their lapses in the polity.
+Politicians genuinely focused their lapses on the polity.
 It achieved for herself a republican status by shaking off the last vestiges of colonial authority.
 However, despite the violent violation of its provisions, the constitution remained the subsequent administrations (military or otherwise).